-Utah's small business lending market is unusually competitive — two of the nation's most active credit unions, a major regional bank, and a top-10 national SBA lender are all Utah-headquartered.
-The right choice for your business depends almost entirely on where your current financial profile lands on the qualification spectrum.
+Utah's small business lending market is unusually competitive.
+Two of the nation's most active credit unions, a major regional bank, and a top-10 national SBA lender are all Utah-headquartered.

-This guide ranks the top Utah business LOC lenders by rate, requirements, and funding speed — with an interactive comparison table and lender-by-business-type matrix.
-For the underlying credit profile work that determines your tier, see the Utah small business LOC overview.
+This guide ranks top Utah LOC lenders by rate, requirements, and funding speed.
+It includes an interactive comparison table and business-type matrix.

 What Makes a Business LOC Lender "Best" for Utah Businesses?

-The best lender is the one whose qualification criteria match your current business profile — rate matters less than approval when you're comparing a 10% bank LOC you can't get vs. a 25% online LOC you can.
-This is the first filter Utah business owners should apply before spending time on applications.
+The best lender matches your current business profile.
+Rate matters less than approval when comparing a 10% bank LOC you cannot obtain versus a 25% online LOC you can.

-Utah has 46 FDIC-insured commercial bank institutions and multiple state-chartered credit unions serving business members, giving Utah operators more genuine options than most Mountain West states.
-According to the Federal Reserve's 2024 Small Business Credit Survey, credit unions approved 74% of small business loan applications compared to 67% at large banks — a 7-point advantage that matters in a state with two major credit unions.
+According to the Federal Reserve's 2024 Small Business Credit Survey, credit unions approved 74% of small business loan applications compared to 67% at large banks: a 7-point advantage.
+This matters significantly in a state with two major credit unions.
 (Source: Federal Reserve SBCS, 2024.)

 What Are the Best Credit Union LOC Lenders in Utah?